 Sometimes I wonder whether

 The most commonsense interpretation of Genesis is God flooded the land.
-That land; not the planet.
-After all, flooding the planet was wholly unnecessary.
+That land; not the globe.
+(Assuming young-earth creationists accept the earth even is a globe; some don’t!)
+After all, flooding Earth in its entirety was wholly unnecessary.
 Humans weren’t spread out that far.
-Nor is God the sort of being who’d destroy everything else he created just ’cause he can, or just to show off how much outrage is in him.
+Nor is God the sort of being who’d destroy everything else he created simply ’cause he can, just to show off how much rage is in him.
 I know some

-And goodness knows young-earth creationists, who insist the flood was global, have been struggling to find explanations of where all the water came from, and where it went.
-Apparently “miraculously appeared” and “miraculously disappeared” aren’t among their options… at least not until they’re absolutely stymied for explanations.
+And goodness knows young-earth creationists, who insist the flood was planetary, have been struggling to find explanations for where all the water came from, and where it went.
+For some reason “miraculously appeared” and “miraculously disappeared” aren’t among their options… at least not till they’re absolutely stymied for plausible explanations.
 But never underestimate the practitioners of junk science.
-They can invent and believe any explanation, no matter how head-scratchingly bad it is to everyone else.
+They can invent and believe any explanation, no matter how head-scratchingly bad it sounds.
 The young-earthers I know are currently going with “the firmament” for where the water came from, and “the ice caps” for where it went.
-(A theory that, at this rate, is soon to be disproven.)
+(A theory that,

 The universe… if we take Genesis literally.
 NIV Faithlife Study Bible